-Actuarial review
+Actuarial review.

+The summary of the review and the MSA Team’s recommendation will be based on the aspects of the insurer’s rate proposal, and may include specific details of the review, for example analysis of projections, assumptions, margins or other aspects.

-Summary of consideration of differences in the history of state’s rate increase approvals
+Summary of consideration of differences in the history of state’s rate increase approvals.

-Non-actuarial considerations and findings
+Non-actuarial considerations and findings.

-Financial solvency-related aspects and adjustments
+Financial solvency-related aspects and adjustments.

-Review for reasonableness and clarity of reduced-benefit options
+Review for reasonableness and clarity of RBOs.

-Summary information about the mix of business
+Summary information about the mix of business.

-Appendices
+Appendices.

-Summary of the drivers of the rate increase request
+Summary of the drivers of the rate proposal .

-Details regarding the Minnesota and Texas approaches as applied to the rate proposal
+Details regarding the Minnesota and Texas approaches as applied to the rate proposal.

-Summary of rate proposal correspondence
+Summary of rate proposal correspondence.

-Tables of recommended rate increases by state, after consideration of different state’s history of approvals

-Frequently Asked Questions (FAQ)
+Examples of rate increases if an RBO is not selected.

+Potential cost–sharing formula for typical circumstances.

-Appendix B – Information checklist
+Appendix B – Information Checklist

-At the request of the former Long-Term Care Insurance (B/E) Task Force, the LTC Pricing Subgroup developed a single checklist that reflects significant aspects of LTCI rate increase review inquiries from all of states.
-In this context, “checklist” means the list or template of inquiries, that states typically send at the beginning of reviews of state-specific rate increase filings.
+At the request of the former Long-Term Care Insurance (B/E) Task Force, the Long-Term Care Pricing (B) Subgroup developed a single checklist that reflects significant aspects of LTCI rate increase review inquiries from all states.
+In this context, “checklist” means the list or template of inquiries that states typically send at the beginning of reviews of state-specific rate increase filings.

-This document contains aspects of the NAIC Guidance Manual for Rating Aspect of the Long–Term Care Insurance Model Regulation and checklists developed by several other states.
+This document contains aspects of the NAIC Guidance Manual for Rating Aspect of the Long-Term Care Insurance Model Regulation (Guidance Manual) and checklists developed by several other states.
 This consolidated checklist is not intended to prevent a state from asking for additional information.
-The intent is to take a step toward moving away from 50 states having 50 different checklists to have a more efficient process nationally to provide the most important information needed to determine an approvable rate increase.
-To keep the template at a manageable length, it is anticipated that this template will result in states attaining 90 to 100 percent of the information necessary to decide on approvable rate increases.
-State and block specifics will generate the other zero to ten percent of requests.
-As states apply this checklist, it or an improved version may be considered for future addition to the Guidance Manual for Rating Aspect of the Long–Term Care Insurance Model Regulation.
+The intent is to take a step toward moving away from 50 states having 50 different checklists to a more efficient process nationally to provide the most important information needed to determine an approvable rate increase.
+To keep the template at a manageable length, it is anticipated that this template will result in states attaining 90–100% of the information necessary to decide on approvable rate increases.
+State and block specifics will generate the other 0-10% of requests.
+As states apply this checklist, it or an improved version may be considered for a future addition to the Guidance Manual.

-A. Information Required for an MSA Review of a Rate Proposal
+Information Required for an MSA Review of a Rate Proposal

 The following provides a checklist of information necessary for a complete rate proposal to the MSA Review.
 This checklist is consistent with the “Consolidated, Most Commonly Asked Questions – States’ LTC Rate Increase Reviews” as adopted by the Health Actuarial (B) Task Force on March 23, 2018.

-Identify all states for which the product associated with the rate increase request is or has been issued.
+Identify all states for which the product associated with the rate proposal is or has been issued.

 New premium rate schedule, percentage increase for each rating scenario such as issue age, benefit period, elimination period, etc., from the existing and original rates.